Eric Talmadge, AP’s North Korea bureau chief, dead at 57

 “Every time I come back home, I wake up the first morning thinking, ‘I can go anywhere I want today,’” he told the Post.
 “I could go to the beach, I could go see a movie, I could get on a plane and go to Florida if I wanted.
 Even if, in the end, I just stay home and eat potato chips on the couch, it’s a very liberating feeling.
 I don’t take it for granted anymore.”

-To see a selection of Talmadge’s photos from North Korea and elsewhere, find his account on Instagram at @erictalmadge.
+To see a selection of Talmadge’s photos from North Korea and elsewhere: https://www.instagram.com/erictalmadge/

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.